 Visit one of Denmark's picturesque small towns and walk through centuries of Danish history.
 Each has a unique charm and special atmosphere, away from the bustle of everyday life.

-But don't worry, it's not that kind of ho.
 Sønderho is a picturesque little town, hidden in the dunes of Fanø Island on Denmark’s West Coast, and a well-preserved piece of Danish history.
-Combine a trip to Sønderho with the wetlands of the Wadden Sea National Park surrounding the island.
+Combine a trip to Sønderho with the wetlands of the Wadden Sea National Park surrounding the island, and don't miss the seals, starlings and oysters!

 On Denmark's very own Long Island (i.e. Langeland) in the South Fyn Archipelago, you'll find the pretty town of Rudkøbing.
 This old market town dates all the way back to the 13th century, but nowadays it is known for hosting the annual Langelandsfestival.
 And not least as the birthplace of the Danish Game of Thrones actor Nikolaj Coster-Waldau (aka Jaime Lannister)!